TuxInvader/Puppet-Brocade-vTM/brocadevtm/README.md

 	./bin/cleanup

-The initial configuration contains only contains init.pp, you will need to execute genManifests after running cleanup
+The initial configuration only contains init.pp, you will need to execute genManifests after running cleanup